 Weakened plants are more susceptible to infection from fungi and other pests and plant diseases.
 For example, a plant that is exposed to drought will be more at risk of being infected with powdery mildew, especially if it's fluctuating between being heavily watered and being allowed to dry out too much.

-Light-colored white or gray spots, often on leaves.
-This may be confused for dust or dirt at first, but it is recurrent (i.e. if you just lightly brush it away, it will come back).
+Dust-like, light-colored, white or gray spots or patches. - Often on leaves, stems and/or new growth.
+This may be confused for dust or dirt at first, but if you wipe it away, it'll come back.
 This is the most common and distinctive symptom, but your plant may also show:

 WHAT TO DO NOW

-If the damage is more severe, it may be difficult to treat the plant - try to remove all infected material and destroy it completely to help stop the spread.
+If the damage is more severe, it may be difficult to treat the plant - try to remove all infected material and dispose of it to help stop the spread.

 Consider using a fungicide.
 There are several good ones on the market, and some are even organic.

 WHEN IS POWDERY MILDEW MOST PREVALENT?
-It’s most likely to be a problem in spring to early summer, when the days are beginning to get warmer.
-Therefore, it’s a good idea to keep an eye on your plants during this time - check them regularly for early signs to try and stop it from spreading.
+Powdery mildew goes into dormancy during colder seasons and then starts to spread and grow during spring to early summer, when the days are beginning to get warmer.
+Because of this, it’s a good idea to keep an eye on your plants during this time - check them regularly for early signs to try and stop it from spreading.